mpalmer/lvmsync/README.md

 ## Theory of Operation

+This section is for those people who can't sleep well at night without knowing the magic behind the curtain (and to remind myself occasionally how this stuff works).
+It is completely unnecessary to read this section in order to work lvmsync.

 First, a little bit of background about how snapshot LVs work, before I describe how lvmsync makes use of them.